MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-761-Farm-Loan-Programs-General-Program-Administration/subpart-A-General-Provisions/section-761.2.md

 *Current market value buyout* is the termination of a borrower's loan obligations to the Agency in exchange for payment of the current appraised value of the borrower's security property and non-essential assets, less any prior liens.

-*Debt forgiveness* is a reduction or termination of a debt under the Act in a manner that results in a loss to the Agency.
+*Debt forgiveness* means the reduction or termination of a debt under the Act in a manner that results in a loss to the Agency, through:

-(1) Debt forgiveness may be through:

-(i) Writing down or writing off a debt pursuant to 7 U.S.C.
+(i)(A) Writing down or writing off a debt pursuant to 7 U.S.C.
 2001;

-(ii) Compromising, adjusting, reducing, or charging off a debt or claim pursuant to 7 U.S.C.
-1981; or
+(B) Cancellation of remaining amounts owed after compromising, adjusting, reducing, or charging off a debt or claim pursuant to 7 U.S.C.
+1981;

-(iii) Paying a loss pursuant to 7 U.S.C.
-2005 on a FLP loan guaranteed by the Agency.
+(C) Paying a loss pursuant to 7 U.S.C.
+2005 on a FLP loan guaranteed by the Agency;

+(D) Discharging a debt as a result of bankruptcy; or

+(E) Releases of liability which result in a loss to the Agency.

-(2) Debt forgiveness does not include:
+(ii) Debt forgiveness does not include:

-(i) Debt reduction through a conservation contract;
+(A) Debt reduction through a conservation contract;

-(ii) Any writedown provided as part of the resolution of a discrimination complaint against the Agency;
+(B) Any writedown provided as part of the resolution of a discrimination complaint against the Agency;

-(iii) Prior debt forgiveness that has been repaid in its entirety;
+(C) Prior debt forgiveness that has been repaid in its entirety;

-(iv) Consolidation, rescheduling, reamortization, or deferral of a loan; or
+(D) Consolidation, rescheduling, reamortization, or deferral of a loan; and

-(v) Forgiveness of YL debt, due to circumstances beyond the borrower's control.
+(E) Forgiveness of a YL debt due to circumstances beyond the borrower's control.

-The Agency will use the criteria in 7 CFR 766.104(a)(1) to determine if the circumstances were beyond the borrower's control.

 *Debt settlement* is a compromise, adjustment, or cancellation of an FLP debt.